langchain-ai/langchain-nvidia/libs/ai-endpoints/README.md

 # ]
 ```

+The following example uses the Completions API to generate a code example.

 ```python
 prompt = "# Function that does quicksort written in Rust without comments:" for chunk in completions_llm.stream(prompt):